Dominican Republic has partially reopened its border with Haiti. But a diplomatic crisis persists

 “He took advantage of this to raise or improve his image a little at a critical moment,” he said.

-Many Haitians have backed the government’s stance, including Marie-Enge Belizaire, 60, in the Tabarre community of the Haitian capital, who had been buying $20,000 worth of clothes monthly from the Dominican Republic for the past 20 years.
+Many Haitians have backed the government’s stance, including Marie-Enge Belizaire, 60, who had been buying $20,000 worth of clothes monthly from the Dominican Republic for the past 20 years.

 She called Abinader’s decision to close all land, sea and air borders last month “savage,” noting that businesses like hers are good for the Dominican Republic.